siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 $asx=0
 </pre>

 Switches can be normally open (NO) or normally closed (NC), but all switches must be of the same type.
-We generally recommend using NC configurations as they are more noise immune, and a fault in the switch or wiring is evident.
+We generally recommend using NC configurations as they are more noise immune, and a fault in a switch or the wiring is evident.

 ### Setup
 Homing needs to be set up exactly for it to work.
 And the switches need to be firing exactly and not picking up spurious noise.
 This is s step-by-step guide to setting up homing by doing one thing at a time.